 - Post a short welcome message in the Main Channel.
 Please include @clintlalonde somewhere in your message as this will notify me that you have made it into Mattermost.
 In Mattermost, you can use the symbol “@” followed by a persons username to notify them directly about your message.
 So, to make sure I get notified, use the term @@clintlalonde in your message and I will be notified that you are in the room.

-Prior to doing this activity, please read the Bull, 2013 course reading.
+Prior to doing this activity, please read the Bull (2013) course reading.
 After you have read the article, I would like you to record a short (maximum 3 minute) video where you reflect on a previous facilitated learning experience you have had where you found the facilitator to be exceptional or outstanding.
 This experience could be in a previous online or face-to-face course you have taken, a professional development workshop or training course, or some other formal or informal learning experience.
 Describe the experience.
 Upon reflection of the event, which of Bull’s eight roles did your exceptional facilitator demonstrate, and how did they demonstrate it?
 Other than the eight roles described by Bull, did the facilitator demonstrate any other qualities that made the event exceptional in your mind?
 What were they?

-After you have done the week 2 course readings, you can participate in the CoI discussion on Mattermost.
+After you have done the week 1 and 2 course readings, you can participate in the discussion on Mattermost.
+Our discussion will revolve around what a facilitator needs to do to set the stage for a successful learning experience, and look to turn the theoretical Community of Inquiry into more practical and pragmatic items that you can work with as a facilitator.
 I will be posting some prompting questions about the CoI framework in the CoI Channel in Mattermost, specifically how the framework relates to facilitation.

-More details on how the facilitation weeks will be structured and a sign up sheet are available on this Google Doc.
+More details on how the facilitation weeks will be structured and a sign-up sheet are available on this Google Doc.

 This week is a planning week for you and your facilitation team.
 During this week, you should be meeting and communicating regularly with your teammates as you plan your week of facilitation.
 You should be discussing and creating learning objectives, finding and vetting appropriate content (readings, videos, etc), designing activities, and making technology decisions on platforms you will use to deliver the content.
 See Assignment 2 for more information.

-Activity 10 | Test your access to Moodle Innovate and orient yourself to Moodle. (if you wish to use Moodle Innovate for your facilitation week)
+Activity 3-3 | Test your access to Moodle Innovate and orient yourself to Moodle. (if you wish to use Moodle Innovate for your facilitation week)